 Through your work at Pitt in ENGCMP 1900 Internship in PPW, you will learn more about theoretical, social, or historical issues of writing in public and professional environments.
 Importantly, the internship class also offers you opportunities to clarify your career plans, prepare for a job search, and explore what leads to success on the job.

 PPW internships are available only to students who are majoring in PPW or have been accepted into the PPW Certificate program.
 Internships are offered during fall, spring, and summer terms (if you have an out-of-town internship, arrangements can be made to allow you to complete ENGCMP 1900 online).

 How do I get registered for a PPW internship?

 - First, read the requirements and guidelines for all English department internships.

-- Email PPW internship coordinator Pam O'Brien.
-She can answer your questions, tell you when the internship class will meet, and may even be able to suggest sites that are looking for good interns.
+- Email internship coordinator Brenda Whitney.
+She can answer your questions, tell you when the internship class (ENGCMP 1900) will meet, and may even be able to suggest sites that are looking for good interns.